raygun101/MarkupKit/README.md

     @IBAction func buttonPressed() {
         // User tapped button
     }

-Like `IBOutlet`, MarkupKit supports the `IBAction` annotation used by Interface Builder, but does not require it.

 ## Includes
 Includes allow content defined in another markup document to be "included" or "imported" into the current document.
 They enable the structure of a user interface to be modularized; for example, to break up a complex document into smaller, more manageable pieces.